victoria-maple/resources/rules.md

       these rules.
 The reason for this is that we can think of Maple Islanders as vicloc [PC](https://en.wikipedia.org/wiki/Player_character)s who
       simply have not left Maple Island yet.
+    - **Exception:** Event-only maps (maps that are only accessible for a limited time, during events like anniversary event, summer event, Christmas event, etc.) count as part of Victoria Island for the purpose of this rule.
 2. You may not receive any items/mesos from PCs that are not vicloc.
 This includes (viz. all of the items in the following list are disallowed):
     - Selling items to non-vicloc PCs.